TriAzz/ChessConquest/README.md

 - Visual highlighting of selected pieces and valid moves
 - Game status display showing current turn and game state
 - Option to play as either White or Black
-- Support for all standard chess pieces plus the custom Vanguard piece
+- Support for all standard chess pieces plus custom pieces like Cavalry and Vanguard
 - Strategic overworld campaign map with territory conquest
 - Multiple factions competing for control of the world
 - Faction selection screen with descriptions before starting a campaign